Home » Read & Learn » WordPress » WordPress Photo Gallery Plugins & Slider Tips

 • Priority Support

-I tend to gravitate toward premium plugins primarily because a) they are better coded and bugs are addressed faster, and b) support levels are dramatically more reliable.
-That’s not to say there are not some free gallery plugins out there worth looking at.
-But I like supporting devs that are in for the long haul and back up their products.
+I tend to gravitate toward premium plugins primarily because a) they are better coded, bugs are addressed faster, and b) support levels are dramatically more reliable.
+That’s not to say there aren’t some free gallery plugins out there worth looking at.
+But I like supporting developers who are in for the long haul and back up their products.

 Of course, there are tons of choices when it comes to sliders.
 I’ve played with quite a few.
-But none have a user-friendly entire package like Soliloquy.
-This could be the only slider plugin you’ll ever need.
+But none of them have a user-friendly package like Soliloquy.
+Between Kadance and Solioquy these could be the only slider plugins you’ll ever need.

 At your service,